tgnemecek/core-website/src/collections/events/2023-04-01-the-superpower-of-balanced-leadership-in-unbalanced-times.md

   •	1:1 private onboarding session

-  •	Three group sessions per month to develop your own superpowers: 1) Increasing all your leadership powers - Removing obstacles
+  •	Three group sessions per month to develop your own superpowers: 1) Increasing all your leadership powers, 2) Removing obstacles, and 3) Making your teams & organizations more successful

-  * Making your teams & organizations more successful - Option of more 1:1 coaching sessions per month Books, videos, and many other benefits.
+  Option of more 1:1 coaching sessions per month Books, videos, and many other benefits.
 image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1668855529/Supercharge_Your_Leadership_bygcuj.jpg
 date: 2023-04-06T17:00:17.217Z
 duration: 60